What are technical fabrics UK?

 Because there are so many different functions for technical textiles, it goes without saying that there are a plethora of properties.
 The functional properties normally outweigh the aesthetic qualities, as these are fabrics designed for a function and a purpose.
 They can be woven or non-woven, or a fusion of both.
 They can also be made from a single or several layers.
 There are many kinds of fibres that can go into the production of technical fabrics, depending on what the need is.

 It is not always enough for a textile to look and feel good; as technology advances, it also needs to do good.
-Whether it is keeping you dry and cool while running the marathon, or providing heat and insulation when trekking in the mountains, technical fabrics provide a huge range of advantages in every day life to the more complex and niche areas.
+Whether it is keeping you dry and cool while running the marathon, or providing heat and insulation when trekking in the mountains, technical fabrics provide a huge range of advantages in everyday life to the more complex and niche areas.
 Advancements in textile technology allow us to readily enjoy these materials on a daily basis, including garments as simple as those that allow your skin to breathe, while keeping you warm and dry.
 There are even fabrics that have been combined with satellite technology, that allows tracking, and even phone calls to be made.
-When it comes to these textiles, the sky truly is the limit.
+When it comes to these textiles, design your own technical fabric and the sky truly is the limit.